xinjiav3/NileBrownGame/README.md

 - The courses will tell us which menu item it will be under, in this case, the `compsci` menu, and the `week` tells it what row (week) it will appear under that menu.

 - In our examples,  hacks(ToDo) contain references to our IPYNB files; these are stored in GitHub under the `_notebooks` folder.
 The plans and tangibles contain references to our MD files; these are stored in GitHub under the `_posts` folder.

-### Key files in Computer Science Lab Notebook

-- `compsci.md` - this is the "Computer Science Lab Notebook" page and is the link `https://nighthawkcoders.github.io/student/compsci`.
-It contains the Title and Number of units on the page.
-- `_data/compsci.yml` - this contains the supporting data that helps organize the units on the page.
-- `_layouts`\schedule.html - this contains code, in the Liquid language, that generates the HTML for all the rows and columns.
-- FYI, the schedule.html could work for another type of page.
-For instance, you could make a csa.md, _data/csa.yml, and tag files with `csa: {week: 0}` under courses.